Gil Brandt: Professional career

-He also made a reputation of acquiring high draft choices by making impactful trades, which were used to select players like Randy White, Ed "Too Tall" Jones and Tony Dorsett.
+He also made a reputation of acquiring high draft choices by making impactful trades, which were used to select players like Randy White, Ed "Too Tall" Jones, and Tony Dorsett.

-Brandt's dismissal from the Cowboys on May 2, 1989, completed a purge that began with Jerry Jones' purchase of the franchise just over nine weeks prior on February 25 and also resulted in Landry's ouster and Schramm's resignation.
+Brandt was fired from the Cowboys on May 2, 1989 by new owner Jerry Jones, ostensibly in a cost-cutting move.
+Brandt's ouster completed a purge that began with Jones' purchase of the franchise just over nine weeks prior on February 25 and also resulted in Landry's firing and Schramm's resignation.

-Controversy
+Dwayne Haskins comments

 Following the death of Pittsburgh Steelers quarterback Dwayne Haskins on the morning of April 9, 2022, during an interview on a Sirius XM NFL radio show later that same day, a host asked Brandt for his thoughts.
 Brandt replied that Haskins was "living to be dead, so to speak," and claimed that draft evaluators had criticized Haskins for his work ethic during his transition from college football to the NFL, stating, "It was always something.
 It was one of those, 'I'm not offsides, but they keep calling me for offsides.'
 It's a tragic thing.
 Anytime somebody dies it's tragic, especially when you're 24 years old and you've got your whole life ahead of you.
 Maybe if he'd have stayed in school an [extra] year, he wouldn't do silly things."

 Brandt's comments generated significant controversy, including from several other current and former NFL players like Haskins's former teammate Cameron Heyward, who called Brandt's comments "disgraceful," and former Dallas Cowboys wide receiver Dez Bryant, who called Brandt's comments "unacceptable."
 Several called for Brandt to lose his job in NFL radio over the comments.
 Brandt later apologized for the comments in a statement on Twitter, saying he "reacted carelessly and insensitively" and apologizing for his "poor choice of words."

 Personal life

-After a few years out of football, he returned as a print analyst and draft expert.
-He currently contributes to NFL.com as a senior analyst and is a major contributor in selecting the Playboy All-American football team.
-Brandt has also been responsible for inviting collegiate players to the NFL Draft every year.
-He is a regular on SiriusXM NFL Radio as a commentator on "Late Hits", "The Endzone", and the "SiriusXM NFL Tailgate Show".
+After a few years out of football, Brandt returned as a print analyst and draft expert.
+He contributed to NFL.com as a senior analyst and was a major contributor in selecting the Playboy All-American football team.
+Brandt had also been responsible for inviting collegiate players to the NFL draft every year.
+He was a regular on SiriusXM NFL Radio as a commentator on "Late Hits", "The Endzone", and the "SiriusXM NFL Tailgate Show".

-He was inducted into the Texas Sports Hall of Fame on April 9, 2015.
+Brandt was inducted into the Texas Sports Hall of Fame on April 9, 2015.

-He was announced as the 22nd member of the Cowboys' Ring of Honor on November 2, 2018.
+Brandt was announced as the 22nd member of the Cowboys' Ring of Honor on November 2, 2018.

 On February 2, 2019, it was announced at the annual NFL Honors Awards that Brandt was elected to the Pro Football Hall of Fame, and his bust was sculpted by Scott Myers.

+Brandt and his wife Sara were married for 34 years.
+He died in Dallas on August 31, 2023, at the age of 91.